Welcome to Inkbunny...

 This is for background-only pieces.
 Important to note that something like a car collection or a spaceship would not count, as each individual vehicle would count as an individual “character”.

-Low detail basic characters, typically things like “anon” characters, stick figures, simple slime/tar/blob monsters or simple creatures like larvae.
+Low detail basic characters, typically things like “anon” or YCH characters, stick figures, simple slime/tar/blob monsters or simple creatures like larvae.
+HOWEVER, it won’t count if anatomy needs to be accurate/realistic.

 For objects this can also apply, more ornate than background objects, but still my design.

-Normal detail, and you can fully describe what you want them to look like, but without giving image references.
+This is like the “on-model” version of random characters.
+You can fully describe what they want the character to look like, but without giving image references.

 Asking for the character to be me or Kat grants the other for free (I like when we are a pair and balanced, you pay for one you get the other as bonus).

-Gender, genitals, age, species and body type might vary depending on the character (they can be for me and Kat, we can be anything).
+Gender, genitals, age, species and body type might vary depending on the character (if me and Kat, we can be anything, other characters can be more rigid).

 The more typical commission.
 For when I need to follow a given reference and it’s not my own character.